Brewers vs. Cubs Player Props Betting Odds

 Contreras Stats

-- William Contreras has 13 doubles, a triple, nine home runs, 28 walks and 30 RBI (60 total hits).
-He has swiped one base.
+- William Contreras has collected 62 hits with 13 doubles, a triple, nine home runs and 28 walks.
+He has driven in 31 runs with one stolen base.

-- Contreras takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .300 with a double, a home run, a walk and five RBI.
+- Contreras enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .368 with a double, a home run, a walk and six RBI.

 Contreras Recent Games